robert-carroll/canvaslms-global-custom-navigation/README.md

 }
 ```

-## Considerations
+## Thoughts on Trays
-- `$$$` *Automate LTR/RTL, best for all, if rendered from user settings; not the root account or otherwise
-    - `ENV.local` exists, but would require a supported languages array?
-    - prefer to find `ltr` or `rtl` within `DOM` or `ENV`
 - Cloning elements is used to replace jQuery for standard JavaScript
   - Anything clonable improves forward compatability and reduces copy/paste for elements
   - This results in less need to copy all the classes
-    - Always review upcoming changes in beta to prepare/update...
-    - ...unless we copy in the computed styles as done with that jQuery tray solution
 - The Global Tray is directly copied in.
 There is no way to clone it.
 Options...?
 - Global Tray CSS
 - Global Tray Easing